The 15 Best Things to Do in Brussels, Belgium

 Things to do in Brussels

-Looking for things to do in Brussels?
-The Bumper Crew has it covered!
 Brussels, the capital of Belgium, is a city of contradictions.
-On the one hand, it’s a hub of international politics and diplomacy, home to the European Union headquarters and all sorts of other institutions.
+On the one hand, it’s a hub of international politics and diplomacy, home to the European Union headquarters and numerous other institutions.
 On the other hand, it’s a place where you can stuff your face with delicious waffles, chocolate, and beer until you feel like you’re going to burst.
 The city’s old town is a charming maze of narrow streets, medieval architecture, and more chocolate shops than you can shake a stick at.

 20230301 Things to Do in Brussels 016